 9. Growth hormones are secreted in children

-Children need sleep in order to grow, it is essential for the human growth hormone or HGH to be released and allow the muscles and bones grow.
+Children need sleep in order to grow.
+Their body must release growth hormone or HGH to allow the muscles and bones grow.
 And keep in mind, it also allows the tissues in adults to regenerate.
 Therefore, yes, you need to sleep soundly!

 10. Lose weight by sleeping!

-We know that sleep is an activity that does not offer us any output, but be aware, this does not mean that we don’t use any energy at all.
-Because it does and much more.
-While you sleep, your body performs many basic functions such as detoxifying and eliminating harmful elements and that is essential for restoration.
-If we do not detoxify we will retain liquids, become swollen, and our kidneys will not work well… so if we do not sleep or we do not sleep well all of this will happen and a hormone called ghrelin, “the hunger hormone”, will appear.
-And you know what this hormone does?
-It makes us feel hungry.
-It is worth bearing in mind.
+We know that sleep is an activity that does not offer us any output, but be aware, this doesn’t mean that we don’t use any energy at all.
+While you sleep, your body performs many basic functions such as detoxifying and eliminating harmful elements, and that’s essential for restoration.